craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/About People/Nations/Holyl'nds/Local Lore/The Old.md

 The Radiation anomaly is of undefined shape and size, but it is generally quite large - covering buildings more than singular rooms or objects.
 It is, however, attracted to metal over long periods of time, leading to contact with metal within the field being quite dangerous.

-	Radiation is applied every round, at the beginning of a character's turn.
+	Radiation is applied every round, at the beginning of a character's turn, and will accumulate over time.
 When a character has more Radiation than the value of their Constitution Score, they take a number of necrotic damage equal to the difference.
 Any Radiation that would be applied to a character is reduced by their current Radiation Protection.

 	A number of Radiation is removed at the end of a character's turn equal to their Radiation Reduction plus their Constitution Modifier.